 A short stroll through the Florida wilderness

 A two-and-a-quarter-mile raised boardwalk allows you to meander through several distinct habitats within the Audubon Society's 11,000-acre Corkscrew Swamp Sanctuary, which includes the largest remaining virgin bald cypress forest in North America.
-Be sure to bring your camera as you journey through pine flatwood, wet prairie, cypress swamp, marsh and lettuce lakes.
+Bring your camera as you journey through pine flatwood, wet prairie, cypress swamp, marsh and lettuce lakes.

 Wildlife and flora abound and vary by season.
 You're sure to encounter a wide variety of plants and creatures, including breathtaking 700-year-old tower bald cypress, forest and wading birds, playful otters, alligators, lizards, marsh rabbits, deer and maybe even a black bear or Florida panther.
 There will be rest stops and interpretive signs along the way to make your stroll through the Florida wilderness an enjoyable learning experience.